MohamedAAbdallah/shapez-community-edition/README.md

 As of now, CE must be built from source and supports only a standalone build, with no plans for re-supporting a web version.
-In the future, builds of CE may provided for owners of the full version of shapez.
+In the future, builds of CE may be provided for owners of the full version of shapez.

 ## Contributing